-(2) The information is taken from the SEDI website at www.sedi.ca as of July 5, 2018.
+(2) The information is taken from the SEDI website at www.sedi.ca as of June 28, 2019.
 This information is generated from insider reports filed on SEDI by such person and is not within the direct knowledge of the Corporation.

-Name, municipality of residence and position with the Corporation Principal occupation First year as director Number of shares beneficially owned or over which control is exercised as at July 5, 2018 Jean-René Halde (2) St-Laurent, Québec, Canada Chairman of the Board of Directors and Director Corporate Director 2018 250,000 Claude Mc Master St. Lambert, Québec, Canada President, Chief Executive Officer and Director President and Chief Executive Officer of the Corporation 2006 2,407,756 Élaine Cousineau Phénix (1) Verdun, Québec, Canada Director President Phénix Capital Inc. (consulting company) 2004 290,000 Louis P. Bernier (2) Partner Fasken Martineau DuMoulin LLP (law firm) 2014 200,000 Sylvain Lafrance (2) Montreal, Québec, Canada Director Chairman of the Board of Directors for the Québec Film and Television Council, Adjunct Professor - HEC Montréal 2014 20,973 Gary M. Collins (2) Vancouver, British Columbia, Canada Director Consultant and Corporate Director 2015 249,000 Robert Copple (1) Frisco, Texas, U.S.A.
+Name, municipality of residence and position with the Corporation Principal occupation First year as director Number of shares beneficially owned or over which control is exercised as at June 28, 2019 Jean-René Halde (1) Corporate Director 2018 300,000 Claude Mc Master St. Lambert, Québec, Canada President, Chief Executive Officer and Director President and Chief Executive Officer of the Corporation 2006 2,500,000 Brigitte Bourque (2) Montreal, Québec, Canada Director Executive Coach Groupe Pauzé (consulting company) 2019 Louis P. Bernier (2) Ville Mont-Royal, Québec, Canada Director Partner Fasken Martineau DuMoulin LLP (law firm) 2014 300,000 Gary M. Collins (2) Vancouver, British Columbia, Canada Director Consultant and Corporate Director 2015 249,000 Robert Copple (1) Frisco, Texas, U.S.A.
 Director Consultant and Corporate Director 2017 388,500